spectrocloud/librarium/docs/docs-content/integrations/ngrok.md

 ---

-The ngrok [Ingress Controller for Kubernetes](https://github.com/ngrok/kubernetes-ingress-controller) adds public and secure ingress traffic to Kubernetes services.
-This open-source [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers) works with Palette to provide ingress to your applications, APIs, or other services while also offloading network ingress and middleware execution to ngrok's platform.
+The ngrok [Ingress Controller for Kubernetes](https://github.com/ngrok/kubernetes-ingress-controller) adds public and secure ingress traffic to Kubernetes applications.
+This open-source [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers) works with Palette to provide ingress to your applications, APIs, or other resources while also offloading network ingress and middleware execution to ngrok's platform.

 # Versions Supported